Joseph Hodges Choate: Personal life

-The family owned a large country house, known as Naumkeag, which was designed by Stanford White and is today open to the public as a nonprofit museum in Stockbridge, Massachusetts.
+The family owned a large country house, known as Naumkeag, which was designed by Stanford White and is today open to the public as a nonprofit museum, run by the trustees of the Reservation, in Stockbridge, Massachusetts.
+It was donated to the organization by his daughter, Mabel.

 Choate died on May 14, 1917, at his residence, 8 East 63rd Street in Manhattan.

 His funeral was held on May 17 at St. Bartholomew's Church in New York, where it was attended by the British Ambassador, Sir Cecil Spring-Rice, the French Minister of Education, M. Hovelacque, and the Assistant Secretary of State, William Phillips, among many others.
 He was buried in the Stockbridge Cemetery in Stockbridge, Massachusetts.
 Memorial services were held on May 22 in London, England, and on May 31 at Trinity Church on Wall Street.

 Descendants

 Through his granddaughter, Helen Choate Platt (1906–1974), he is the great-grandfather of diplomat Nicholas Platt (b.
 1936), the former U.S. Ambassador to Zambia, the Philippines, and Pakistan; and the great-great-grandfather of actor Oliver Platt (b.
 1960).